lshydro/global_flood_classification/README.md

 ## Flood_process_classification.R

-Gives and example of what input data for the classification is needed and how the functions are applied.
+Gives an example of what input data for the classification is needed and how the functions are applied.

 ## event_df.csv